SpenceKonde/megaTinyCore/megaavr/libraries/Wire/README.md

 While all stream subclasses must have that method, it has only ever had a meaningful (ie, non-stub) definition for one sort of stream, and that's HardwareSerial, where it's used to make it stall until the TX ring buffer is empty.

-Within that paradigm, in master mode, since the method that starts a transfer doesn't return until it finishes (like SPI), the TX buffer cannot be full when non-library code is running exceot in an ISR, andafunction that stalls waiting for something shouldn't be in an ISR.
+Within that paradigm, in master mode, since the method that starts a transfer doesn't return until it finishes (like SPI), the TX buffer cannot be full when non-library code is running except in an ISR, andafunction that stalls waiting for something shouldn't be in an ISR.

-Within the same paradigm though, in slave mode, if you want to go to sleep, you should wait until the curreent I2C transfer, if any, is closed.
+Within the same paradigm though, in slave mode, if you want to go to sleep, you should wait until the current I2C transfer, if any, is closed.

 On the other hand, another school of thought says "The holy scripture from the creators calls the clearing of I2C bus error states "flush" so that's what the flush method shelt do.
 When the Creators have named a concept, mortals like Arduino have no right to declare it is named something else.
 Who's with me?
 To Arms!"